Jenny Kissed Me (film): Production

-The film was funded by the Nilsen Premiere, a subsidiary of the diversified industrial company Oliver J. Nilsen, based in Melbourne.
-This company had invested in BMX Bandits (1983), which had returned 100% for its investors.
+The film was funded by Nilsen Premiere, a subsidiary of the diversified industrial company Oliver J. Nilsen, based in Melbourne.
+This company had previously produced BMX Bandits (1983), which had returned 100% for its investors.

 The film was based on an original script by experienced TV writer Judith Colquhoun (it was her idea to use the poem Jenny Kissed Me).
 The script was offered to Brian Trenchard-Smith who had directed BMX Bandits.
 Trenchard-Smith said he identified with the "human tragedy" of the story where a man came home and lost his partner and step daughter of the past six years overnight.One important element in the film is commitment to family and children, as opposed to individual selfishness and the fear of loss of freedom.
 I was trying to show that the narcissism of the seventies can put a family into a private hell.
 The seventies had a trade-it-in, throw-it-away attitude towards relationships: if they don't work out, move on.
 Well, there's a price to pay for moving on when children are involved: you irrevocably damage their lives.
 And I'm suggesting that in Australia, where has been a 40% failure rate in marriages, there has been a fairly flippant attitude that hasn't really been thought through.